 Efforts to ensure educational equity include the regular use of telephone and email communications with families to communicate school plans and expectations as well as receive input and queries from families.
 These modes of communication are available to all our families and are simply extensions of proven strategies from our previous learning environment.

 Our priority remains developing strong relationships between teachers and children, as well as between the children in each classroom, as these form the foundation for healthy learning communities.
 The use of appropriate technology, including telephone and internet-based communication, will provide the opportunity for daily interaction between teachers and each student they serve in the event of moving a classroom or school into distance learning mode.
 Applications such as Google Classroom, Seesaw, and Zoom will be used to help organize and facilitate much of the work if students are away from school.
-These are new to many students, so will be introduced and practiced over the first several days of our transition.
+These are not new to many students, as they have been introduced and practiced together over the first several months of the school year.

 Within these frameworks - and in addition to paper-based resources -- students will have access to online instructional and reference applications such as IXL, Kahn Academy, Sumdog, and many more.
 Most of these systems are familiar to students from their on-site experiences, so will be relatively easy to migrate to this new setting.
 All are designed to support remote student learning while maintaining security and safety for children and data.